-Accidents involving vehicles are the most common type of personal injury accidents our law office handles.
+Accidents involving vehicles are the most common type of personal injury accidents our Kansas City law firm handles.
 It is not uncommon for a person injured in a car, truck, or motorcycle accident to incur thousands of dollars in medical treatment, even with relatively minor injuries.

 If you were injured in a car accident, you should check to see if your own car insurance policy has what is known as "medical payments" or "personal injury protection" coverage.
 This type of insurance is also known as “no fault” insurance because it provides benefits to the injured party regardless of who caused the accident.